statox/statox.github.io/src/posts/vim/vim_flash_yanked_text/index.md

    let id = matchadd('IncSearch', 'TODO')
    ```

    To delete a match simply use the ID returned by the previous command.
-Note that this command only works in the window where the match was create, this will be important later on.
+Note that this command only works in the window where the match was created, this will be important later on.

     ```vim
     call matchdelete(id)